South Broadway, Albuquerque: Demographics

 The 2010 United States census recorded a population in South Broadway of approximately 4,175 residents.
 The racial breakdown of the neighborhood was 80% Hispanic, 11% non-Hispanic white, 6% Black, 1% American Indian, and 2% other races or mixed-race.

 History

-South Broadway was platted in the 1880s, not long after the arrival of the Atchison, Topeka, and Santa Fe Railway launched the development of what is now Downtown Albuquerque and the surrounding areas.
-The neighborhood was mostly built up between the 1890s and early 20th century and contains a variety of modestly-sized Victorian homes.
-It was historically a diverse working-class community, with many of its residents employed at the nearby Santa Fe Railway Shops and Albuquerque Foundry and Machine Works.
-South Broadway was also the center of Albuquerque's African American community and was home to many Black-owned businesses as well as New Mexico's oldest Black church, Grant Chapel AME.
+South Broadway was platted in the 1880s immediately after the arrival of the Atchison, Topeka, and Santa Fe Railway, the event which launched the development of "New Town," or what is now Downtown Albuquerque.
+The neighborhood was mostly built up during the 1890s and early 20th century.
+It contains a variety of modestly-sized Victorian homes.
+Initially a working-class community, most residents were employed at the Santa Fe Railway Shops and Albuquerque Foundry and Machine Works, both of which adjoined the neighborhood.

+Ethnicity evolved: Below is Flint & Flint's table showing the shift of South Broadway from workers originating in the eastern United States and Europe, toward the more endemic Hispanic population.
+Data are from the city directories for those years.